ryouchinsa/ryouchinsa.github.io/help/README.md

 - Label keypoints with a skeleton
 - Label pixels with brushes and superpixels
 - Settings for objects, attributes, hotkeys, and labeling fast
-- Search object, attribute, and image names in a gallery view
+- Search object, attribute, image names, and memo in a gallery view
 - Export to COCO, Labelme, CreateML, YOLO, and DOTA formats
 - Export indexed color mask image and grayscale mask images
 - Video to image frames, augment images, etc.